douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 # A Very Socially Isolated Passover

-Friends, family, {{ a group of people other than friends and family // un-related non-friends // Those people are _. // strangers }}, others, we are gathered here tonight to celebrate {{ an event that has definitely not happened // the cloning of a dinosaur // _ has never happened. // talking plants }}. h
+Friends, family, {{ a group of people other than friends and family // un-related non-friends // Those people are _. // strangers }}, others, we are gathered here tonight to celebrate {{ an event that has definitely not happened // the cloning of a dinosaur // _ has never happened. // talking plants }}.

-Normally, Passover is a time of {{ something positive // gaiety // I am enjoying all of this _. // well-mannered frivolity }} and {{ edible things // pasta // You can eat _. // the contents of seder plates }}.
+Normally, Passover is a time of {{ something positive // gaiety // I am enjoying all of this (or these) ___. // well-mannered frivolity }} and {{ edible things // pasta // You can eat _. // the contents of seder plates }}.

 In today’s age of {{ something bizarre // purple warts // __ is/are crazy! // baby-eating dingos }} , it is important to remember that we {{ intransitive verb // stand // we __  over here // meditate }} together as one {{ noun // liver // That is a(n) ___ // elephant trunk }}.